MichaelAquilina/hashedindex/README.rst

    index.items()
    {'foo': Counter({10: 1}), ('fire', 'fox'): Counter({90.2: 1})}

-The initial idea behind hashedindex is to provide a really quick and easy way of generating matrices for machine learning with scikit-learn.
+The initial idea behind hashedindex is to provide a really quick and easy way of generating matrices for machine learning with the additional use of numpy, pandas and scikit-learn.
+For example:

 .. code-block:: python

    import hashedindex
+   import numpy as np

    index = hashedindex.HashedIndex()

    documents = ['spam1.txt', 'ham1.txt', 'spam2.txt']